JSP425/webscraper/read_me.md

 The current model tests searching for bikes but is intended to work with other categories later.

 The commit history of this project in Git is inconsistent as I am also practicing branching/merging and initiating these actions from the terminal.

+# Status

+Currently, the webscraper is able to:
+- scrape price, title, location and link information from multiple Craigslist locations and HD dealers
+- organize search results into an Excel spreadsheet tab; the user can choose which results go into which tab
+- automatically apply filters into the appropriate columns so the rows can be immediately sorted for analysis

+Things to do:
+- add kijiji functionality
+- allow user to decide search categories; currently just searching motorcycles